MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 This tutorial uses simple HLSL shader [Shaders/HelloCube.hlsl](Shaders/HelloCube.hlsl).
-Note that semantic names of `VSInput` structure members, passed as argument to vertex shader function `CubeVS(VSInput input)`, are matching to input buffer layout arguments `Program::InputBufferLayout::ArgumentSemantics { "POSITION", "COLOR" }` passed in Settings of `Program::Create(...)` call and also correpong to `CubeVertex` struct layout.
+Note that semantic names of `VSInput` structure members, passed as argument to vertex shader function `CubeVS(VSInput input)`, are matching to input buffer layout arguments `IProgram::InputBufferLayout::ArgumentSemantics { "POSITION", "COLOR" }` passed in Settings of `IProgram::Create(...)` call and also correpong to `CubeVertex` struct layout.

 ```cpp
 struct VSInput